openeemeter/eemeter/CHARTER.md

 a) The mission of the Project is to develop an open source project with the following goals:

-- i) Build and maintain an open source engine for quantifying the change in energy consumption attributable to specific interventions at the utility meter in order to enable the rapid diffusion of distributed energy resources;
+- i) Build and maintain methods and an open source engine for quantifying the change in energy consumption attributable to specific interventions at the utility meter to enable the rapid diffusion of distributed energy resources;
 - ii) Maintain a production-ready project to define consistent transactional units for distributed energy resources in markets and expand capabilities over time;